One month on, more than 850,000 children remain displaced by deadly earthquakes in southern Türkiye and Syria

 “Threats come thick and fast for families left vulnerable by the earthquake,” said Khodr.
 “A comprehensive, integrated response to support children and families is critical in preventing these threats from overwhelming an already catastrophic situation.
 UNICEF teams are there with children and families affected, but the needs are huge and continued support is vital.”

 In Türkiye, UNICEF has distributed winter clothes, electrical heaters and blankets to nearly 277,000 people, including over 163,000 children.
 Working closely with the Ministry of Health, UNICEF is procuring life-saving vaccines and cold chain storage equipment.
 258,000 people, including 148,000 children received hygiene supplies.
-UNICEF has been setting up child-friendly spaces near temporary accommodation centres and has so far provided psychosocial first aid and recreational activities to over 193,000 people.
+UNICEF has been setting up child-friendly spaces near temporary accommodation centres and has so far provided psychosocial first aid and recreational activities to over 5,000 children.
 UNICEF has supported Türkiye’s Ministry of Education to set up 87 tents, which are being used as temporary learning centres.
 Catch-up classes are running in two shifts benefiting nearly 3,600 children every day.
+UNICEF has so far reached over 193,000 people with psychosocial support through trained social workers.
 UNICEF continues to identify unaccompanied and separated children and refer them for further support.

 “Children have seen their whole world crumble before their eyes, but we know how to help them rebuild,” said Khan.
 “Providing children with the tools – psychosocial support, play and learning, and the stability brought by knowing that their basic needs are met – are immeasurably important in ensuring their long-term wellbeing.”

 In Türkiye, UNICEF is requesting US$196 million to reach 3 million people, including 1.5 million children.